What Are A2A Payments (Account-to-Account) in Banking?

 Paying straight from one bank account to another is known as Account-to-Account (A2A) payments.
 There are no middlemen or payment devices like credit cards involved in this type of transaction.

 A2A payments allow corporations to transfer money directly from their bank accounts to the bank accounts of their receivers, eliminating the need to print, mail, receive, deposit, and wait for the cash to settle with the recipient’s bank account.
 This can help vendors that want to get paid quickly and secure their cash flow.
-The RTP system, wires, normal ACH, and same-day ACH are all options for sending A2A payments.
+In India, A2A payments are processed through UPI, IMPS, and NEFT, which enable real-time or near-real-time settlement without relying on traditional card networks — each system offering unique characteristics; for instance, here’s a closer look at the difference between IMPS and UPI.

-Wire transfers can be pricey; therefore, they’re typically only used when sending money internationally to sellers or suppliers.
+While wire transfers are used for international remittances, most domestic business transactions in India have shifted to low-cost digital rails like UPI and IMPS, making traditional wires largely obsolete for internal use.
 Additionally, they can be effective in situations where big internal payments must be delivered within 24 hours, such as real estate enterprises or bulk shipping deals that need to satisfy payment deadlines.

 Types of A2A Payments